Write a whole book, start to shelf.

 - 7

-Render every page from its approved beats, in the book's voice, with live progress — or write any page yourself.
+Render each approved scene in the book's voice, with live progress — or write any scene yourself.

 - 8